 The trial design also includes a blinded sample size re-estimation ("SSR") during the Phase 2b, prior to the IA, to allow for potential sample size readjustment.
 The SSR will be conducted when 50% of the patients have completed 18 months of therapy.
 This will allow us to confirm the underlying assumption regarding the rate of varices development, currently estimated from our prior Phase 2b trial (NASH-CX).
-The study design also minimizes invasive testing requirements, such as the measurement of HVPG or repeated liver biopsies, which we believe are particularly risky in patients with portal hypertension and will facilitate enrollment and retention of patients.
+The study design also minimizes invasive testing requirements, such as the measurement of HVPG or repeated liver biopsies, which we believe will facilitate enrollment and retention of patients.
 It also provides for a seamless transition of patients from the Phase 2b component into the phase 3 stage, including the potential addition of new patients.
 The trial design preserves the surrogate end-point concepts (development of new varices versus variceal hemorrhage) previously discussed with FDA.

 We believe that these adaptations taken together are innovative and optimize conduct of the NAVIGATE trial with a clinically relevant primary outcome giving belapectin the best opportunity to show a positive therapeutic effect to address an unmet medical need.
-As a testimony of this innovation, the NAVIGATE trial design was presented to the hepatology community and featured during the last meeting of the American Association for the Study of Liver Diseases, in November 2021.
 If the IA results of the NAVIGATE trial are compelling, there could be the potential for accelerated FDA approval and/or partnership opportunity with a pharmaceutical company.

 In the Phase 3 component of this trial, as proposed in the protocol, the primary endpoint remain the development of varices.
 Secondary endpoints include a composite clinical outcomes endpoint, including varices requiring treatment (development of large varices or varices with a red wale), decompensating events, all-cause mortality, MELD score increase, liver transplant.
 Also, NASH non-invasive biomarkers will be evaluated.
-To target a population at risk of developing esophageal varices, patient selection will be based on clinical signs of portal hypertension, including, but not limited to, a low platelet count, an increased spleen size and/or evidence of abdominal collaterals circulation.
+To target a population at risk of developing esophageal varices, patient selection will be based on clinical signs of portal hypertension, including, a low platelet count, an increased spleen size and/or evidence of collaterals circulation.

 The focus and goal of the therapeutic program is to stop the progression of and/or reverse portal hypertension and thereby prevent the development of varices, potentially one of the most immediately life-threatening complication of cirrhosis.
-Based on the results of the NASH-CX trial and subject to confirmation in later stage clinical trials, we believe that this goal is achievable in a significant portion of the NASH cirrhosis patient population i.e. those NASH cirrhosis patients with clinical signs of portal hypertension for whom, currently no specific, liver targeted, treatment are available.
+Based on the results of the NASH-CX trial and subject to confirmation in later stage clinical trials, we believe that this goal is achievable in a significant portion of the NASH cirrhosis patient population i.e. those NASH cirrhosis patients with clinical signs of portal hypertension.

-The COVID-19 pandemic has delayed and may continue to delay our regulatory and ethics approvals, recruitment of sites, and enrollment of patients for our Phase 2b/3 NAVIGATE trial despite a recent uptick in screening activities.
-Many investigational centers in the United States and Europe have experienced shut-downs, and while some have loosened or removed restrictions, there may be a risk of experiencing new shut-downs and restrictions.
+The COVID-19 pandemic has delayed and may continue to delay our recruitment of sites and enrollment of patients for our Phase 2b/3 NAVIGATE trial despite a recent uptick in screening activities.
+Many cities in the United States and Europe have experienced shut-downs, and while some cities have begun to loosen restrictions, they are at risk of experiencing new shut-downs and restrictions.
 In some countries, shutdown orders have also affected the regulatory process to authorize study starts.
-Governments and medical facilities have focused their resources for battling the COVID-19 pandemic.
-For several reasons, the pandemic makes enrolling patients for the NAVIGATE trial more challenging, including because patients eligible for the NAVIGATE trial have liver cirrhosis and, as such, are at a greater health risk of complications from COVID-19.
-It is also important to consider the safety of our candidate participants first, as cirrhotic patients with portal hypertension are immune compromised.
-We believe that as we continue to emerge from the COVID-19 pandemic, site recruitment and patient enrollment will accelerate and we have experienced increases in enrollment, particularly in the U.S. However, we have not seen the enrollment in Europe that we anticipated, and conditions there remain uncertain.
-Consequently, we have activated multiple sites in Latin America.
-At this time, although enrollment completion is targeted for June 30, 2022, it may require an additional quarter to complete.
+Governments and medical facilities are focusing their resources for battling the COVID-19 pandemic.
+For several reasons, the pandemic makes enrolling patients for the NAVIGATE trial more challenging, including because patients eligible for the NAVIDGATE trial have liver cirrhosis and, as such, are at a greater health risk of complications from COVID-19 until vaccinations are more readily available and completed.
+We believe that as more people get vaccinated for COVID-19, site recruitment and patient enrollment will accelerate.
+At this time, we estimate that enrollment completion will occur by the end of 2022.

-We have identified and activated approximately 138 clinical trial sites in 14 countries for the NAVIGATE trial.
+We have identified more than 130 clinical trial sites in 11 countries for the NAVIGATE trial.

-Further details on the NAVIGATE trial can be found on www.clinicaltrials.gov under study NCT04365868 and on our NAVIGATE website (navigatenash.com).
+Further details on the NAVIGATE trial can be found on www.clinicaltrials.gov under study NCT04365868.